 - The treatment he received from his parents as a child is very likely to make him highly sensitive to any hint that he might be betrayed.

-- The treatment he received from his parents as a child is very likely to have led him to harbour a deep mistrust of other people.
+- The treatment he received from his parents as a child is very likely to have led him to harbor a deep mistrust of other people.

 - He developed highly hostile relationships with his school peers.